 Stacey Edwards – (Primary Teaching and Learning BA with QTS)

-Deputy Head of Blidworth and Key Stage 2 Lead.
+Key Stage 2 Lead.

 Stacey began working at R.E.A.L.
 Independent School as the referral and assessment co-ordinator within a team to assess new learners within R.E.A.L. to ensure an appropriate educational package was put into place.
 During this time she completed her BA Primary Teaching with QTS which she completed in June 2017 and began her role as the Key stage 2 and curriculum lead in September 2017.
 Her previous experience was within a Nottinghamshire pupil referral unit, where she supported many learners to achieve their full potential.
 Stacey has completed many courses and qualifications in SEND including PACE training, Attachment and Autism.
 She is currently undertaking her NPQSL.
 (National Professional Qualification for Senior Leaders)